NEM Newmont

 Valuation

-Multiple analysis puts the company at trailing P/E of 17.85, forward P/E of 11.97, PEG of 1.72.
-Trailing P/E sits modestly above forward P/E, a spread that is consistent with steady earnings progress and limited near-term re-rating potential.
-On a PEG basis, valuation is in the middle ground — fair for the growth on offer, with the return case resting on earnings delivery rather than re-rating.
-At 2.29, the aggregate current ratio indicates adequate but not exceptional balance sheet coverage.
+Multiple analysis puts the company at trailing P/E of 14.00, forward P/E of 10.50, PEG of 1.31.
+Trailing and forward multiples are nearly identical, indicating the market is pricing the company on a relatively static earnings assumption.
+Growth-adjusted, the company looks reasonably valued — the PEG ratio implies the market is not extrapolating the growth narrative aggressively.
+At 2.44, the aggregate current ratio indicates adequate but not exceptional balance sheet coverage.
 The combined valuation and liquidity profile points to a company where current prices embed meaningful growth expectations, and where delivery against those expectations will drive the return outcome.

 Margins & Cash Generation

-On the margin front: gross margin sits at 58.23%, operating margin at 48.60%, and free cash flow margin at 32.20%.
-At this level, the company reflects reasonable cost discipline and adequate pricing leverage at the production layer.
+On the margin front: gross margin sits at 62.70%, operating margin at 54.02%, and free cash flow margin at 37.00%.
+At this gross margin level, the company demonstrates significant pricing power and production efficiency.
 The operating margin here is a standout — reflecting businesses that convert a large share of gross profit into operating earnings.
 At this FCF margin level, the company have considerable financial flexibility without reliance on external financing.
 This margin set supports the view that earnings quality is high and cash generation is not merely accounting-driven.

 Growth & Forward Outlook

-On the forward picture: TTM revenue growth of 20.63% reflecting robust top-line expansion across the company.
-Consensus EPS estimates point to 49.1% earnings growth over the next 12 months — a compelling near-term earnings catalyst that, if delivered, changes the valuation conversation materially.
+On the forward picture: TTM revenue growth of -67.77% reflecting a challenging top-line environment for the company.
+Consensus EPS estimates point to 33.4% earnings growth over the next 12 months — a compelling near-term earnings catalyst that, if delivered, changes the valuation conversation materially.
 Analyst price targets suggest street expectations point to meaningful upside if execution holds on a 12-month view.
 Revenue growth is grounded in reported results; price targets are forward projections that embed assumptions about multiple expansion, earnings delivery, and macro conditions.
 The key risk in both directions is whether the company can maintain their operating trajectory as macro and sector conditions evolve.
 The estimated 12-month price change is based on analyst consensus price target estimates, sourced from publicly available data, and should not be interpreted as a reliable prediction of future performance.

 Conclusion